paddyohanlon/remote-manifesto-public/README.md

 # [The Remote Manifesto](http://remotemanifesto.com)

+This repo is a snapshot of the working repo for my blog.
+Mainly because no one wants to see my crazy post revisions.

-The personal blog of me, [@Paddy](https://twitter.com/Paddy "Follow me on Twitter").
+I am [@Paddy](https://twitter.com/Paddy "Follow me on Twitter").
 I write about design, the web, travel, climbing and language learning.

 ## About the site